MarcusKlik/fstpackage.blog/content/post/fst_hashing/fst_hashing.md

 ## [1]  1853499107 -1914678989
 ```

-The return value is a length two integer vector because the hashing algorithm is actually a 64-bit hashing algorithm.
-Based on the already fast [xxHash](http://cyan4973.github.io/xxHash/) algorithm, the speed of the multi-threaded hash implementation in _fst_ is pretty extreme:
+The return value is a length two integer vector because the hashing algorithm is actually a 64-bit hashing algorithm (and a single integer occupies 32 bits in memory).
+Based on the already fast xxHash algorithm, the speed of the multi-threaded hash implementation in _fst_ is pretty extreme: